 On another front, the DIC Group continued to conduct inspections of its information security management system, regulations, infrastructure, maintenance measures, and employee education and training, from a third-party organization.
 This helps to clarify issues and challenges and ensure they are reflected in remedial measures.

 Employee Education and Training

-Since fiscal year 2017, the DIC Group has offered an annual e-learning information security program to employees in Japan and the Asia–Pacific region.
-In fiscal year 2019, this program was expanded to include the protection of personal information.
-The Group has also provided training in dealing with targeted e-mail attacks since fiscal year 2017 on an irregular basis, working continuously to ensure more practical content to increase employees’ awareness of the importance of security.
-In fiscal year 2019, the Group began offering information security training for employees in the Americas and Europe, where it has offered training in dealing with targeted e-mail attacks since fiscal year 2018.
+The DIC Group offers an annual e-learning information security program to employees in Japan and the Asia–Pacific region, in which 90% of eligible employees take part.
+In fiscal year 2019, this program was broadened to include the protection of personal information.
+The Group has also provided training dealing with targeted email attacks since fiscal year 2017, working continuously to ensure more practical content to increase employees’ awareness of security.
+The Group has offered employee training in both information security and in dealing with targeted email attacks in the Americas and Europe since fiscal year 2018.